rtsai/icalutil/README.md

 Known Bugs
 ----------

-- `RDATE` and `EXRULE` components are not supported (do not appear to be used by Palm Datebook).
+- `RDATE` and `EXRULE` components are not fully supported.
-- Events with many exceptions (80 or more `EXDATE` children) are rejected by the Google Calendar API with an error message of "`RDATE too large`"; there is no known workaround.
+- Events with many exceptions (80 or more `EXDATE` children) are rejected by the Google Calendar API with an error message of "`RDATE too large`"; the `icalutil` tools do not provide any workaround.
-- Use [batch requests]
+- The Google Calendar API [batch requests] mechanism is not used.

   [batch requests]: http://code.google.com/apis/calendar/data/2.0/developers_guide_protocol.html#batch

 gcalfiltersplit
 ===============

-Split up a single monolithic ICS file into smaller ones more manageable by the Google Calendar 'import' tool.
+Split up a single ICS file into smaller ones more manageable by the Google Calendar 'import' tool.

-The motivation for writing this was to use the 'import' tool to import smaller .ics files.
-However, it turns out that this process is also subject to Calendar API quotas, so it is actually not recommended for bulk upload, since the error reporting is not very good.
+The motivation for writing this was to use the Google Calendar 'import' tool to import smaller .ics files.
+However, it turns out that this 'import' is also subject to Google Calendar API quotas, so `gcalfiltersplit` is not recommended for bulk upload, since the error reporting is not very good.

 gcaluploader
 ============

-Read an iCalendar file and upload its events into Google Calendar.
+Read an iCalendar file and upload its events into Google Calendar, with comprehensive logging and error reporting.

 - Tracks and logs failed uploads so that individual entries may be examined offline for re-upload or manual entry.